c2d7fa/thinktool/README.md

 [Vercel](https://vercel.com/).
 It is automatically rebuilt from the `src/web` directory whenever the `website` branch is pushed.

+As with the desktop client, there is a hacky solution for using the current local client package build while working on the website:

+    cp -r ../client/dist/* node_modules/@thinktool/client/dist/ && rm -r .next && yarn dev

 ## Development

 While working on Thinktool, most changes should be made in the `src/client`